2021 Milan municipal election: Electoral system

-The semipresidential voting system is used for all mayoral elections in Italy, in the cities with a population higher than 15,000 inhabitants, for the seventh time.
+A two-round system is used for all mayoral elections in Italy, in the cities with a population higher than 15,000 inhabitants, for the seventh time.
 Under this system, voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
 If no candidate receives 50% of votes during the first round, the top two candidates go to a second round after two weeks.
 The winning candidate obtains a majority bonus equal to 60% of seats.

 The election of the City Council is based on a direct choice for the candidate with a maximum of two preferential votes, each for a different gender, belonging to the same party list: the candidate with the majority of the preferences is elected.
 The number of the seats for each losing party is determined proportionally, using D'Hondt seat allocation.
 Only coalitions with more than 3% of votes are eligible to get any seats.